Virgin Racing: Pre-season

 At the Japanese Grand Prix, di Grassi out-qualified Glock, but had a heavy accident on the way to the grid.
 He left the track at the entrance to 130R, fishtailing wildly, spinning out across the run-off area and hitting the wall.
-Glock, on the other hand, finished a strong 12th, ahead of both Hispanias but behind both Lotuses.
+Glock, on the other hand, finished a strong 14th, ahead of both Hispanias but behind both Lotuses.

-In Korea, di Grassi lost control of his car while trying to overtake the Hispania of Sakon Yamamoto and crashed into the barriers on the 26th lap.
+In South Korea, di Grassi lost control of his car while trying to overtake the Hispania of Sakon Yamamoto and crashed into the barriers on the 26th lap.
 Glock was heading for 12th place after starting in 20th in very wet conditions.
 This 12th place would have brought Virgin up to 10th in the constructors' championship, since none of the other two new teams had finished that high.
 On lap thirty-one, Sébastien Buemi tried to pass Glock on the outside heading into turn 3 but lost control of his car under braking and rammed into the side of Glock.
 Glock drove back to his pit box where his mechanics examined his car for damage and decided to retire him from the race.
 This ruined Virgin's chances of finishing 10th in the constructors’ championship.

 In November 2010, Bernie Ecclestone said of the three new teams "They do nothing for us, they are an embarrassment.
 We need to get rid of a few of those cripples."
 He also said "Richard [Branson] should put some money in there shouldn't he?
 He could do what Dietrich (Mateschitz, owner of Red Bull) has done and put some money in".
 John Booth said that it was unfair to suggest Branson should put more money into the team, saying how "he was very brave joining a start-up operation that might have gone horribly wrong and he's been supportive throughout and brought us new backers".